GeorgeHahn/jars-rate-limiting-proxy/README.md

 # Jars: Just a rate-limiting service

-Question: limit only path or path and query?

 ## Configuration

-The base configuration is set by environment variables or files.
+The base configuration is set by a file named `settings.toml` ([example](settings.example.toml)).
+This should be present in the working directory.
+Settings can be overridden using `JARS_` environment variables.

-Some parameters can be provided at runtime by Etcd.
+Some parameters can be provided or modified at runtime by Etcd.

 ## Design
 ### Requirements